nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * Workflow must be consistent with other adding commands e.g. add recipe and eat recipe for consumption.

 ##### Aspect 2: How do we successfully parse the ingredients the user has added with the optional ingredient quantity
-* **Alternative 1 (current choice):** Add a quantity field in the Ingredient class as well as a IngredientParser class to parse each ingredient added
+* **Alternative 1 (current choice):** Add a quantity field in the Ingredient class as well as a IngredientParser class that parses the user ingredients that the user has input into an arraylist of Ingredient objects
   * Pros: Easy to implement.
   * Cons: The parser may confuse ingredients that have prefixes that Wishful Shrinking uses to identify fields in the names, eg "-" or ","